Am I eligible for vaccine injury compensation?

 Conditions That Result From SIRVA Symptoms

-• Shoulder Impingement: This happens when the space between the bone at the top of your shoulder and the rotator cuff becomes narrowed.
-It causes pain and difficulty raising your arm to shoulder height.
+- Shoulder Impingement: This happens when the space between the bone at the top of your shoulder and the rotator cuff becomes narrowed.
+It causes pain and difficulty when raising your arm to shoulder height.

-SIRVA symptoms must have begun within a specific time frame after a vaccination and occur only in the shoulder where the vaccination was given.
+SIRVA symptoms must begin within a specific time frame after a vaccination and occur only in the shoulder where the vaccination was given.
 For it to be diagnosed as shoulder injury related to vaccine administration, there must also be no other cause for the condition.

 If you’re experiencing one of these conditions after receiving a vaccine, contact us for a free consultation to see if you are eligible for SIRVA vaccine injury compensation.